-One thing you definitely do not want to miss is a trip to the Belvedere.
-Take this short drive to the top of the cliff for an absolutely jaw-dropping view of the town.
-Not only is it a photographer’s dream, but you will also find a really nice restaurant tucked into the hillside.
+One thing you do not want to miss is a trip to the Belvedere.
+Take this short drive to the top of the cliff for a jaw-dropping view of the town.
+Not only is it a photographer’s dream, but you will also find a nice restaurant tucked into the hillside.

 9. Palermo, Sicily